 Carbohydrates categorizes into simple and complex carbohydrates.
 Simple carbohydrates are simple in their molecular structure.
 They consist of a single glucose molecule or two connected glucose molecules;

 it means that none or only a single chain must be broken.
-Therefore, the absorption of simple carbohydrates goes faster than the complex carbohydrates that are composed of many chains that must be broken.
+Therefore, the absorption of simple carbohydrates goes faster than complex carbohydrates which are composed of many chains that must be broken.

 Complex carbohydrates are more complicated in their molecular structure and transform slower in the body, as there are more chains to be broken.
 The complex carbohydrates come mainly from potatoes, cereals, vegetables, rice, pasta and fruit.